Why Intake Is the Bottleneck in Solo Estate Planning Practices (and How to Fix It)

 You don’t need more hours in the day.
 You just need fewer forms in your inbox.

 Start by automating what drains your time most: intake.
-Once you replace manual data collection with guided forms that connect directly to your drafting tools, you’ll wonder how you ever did it the old way.
+Once you replace manual data collection with guided digital forms that connect directly to your drafting templates, the downstream work takes care of itself.
+The ROI of automation is clearest in solo practices precisely because every hour recovered goes directly back to you.

 Because the real bottleneck in your practice isn’t your ambition.
 It’s your intake.